1. notice

 Example is connected. has connected and disconnected sets.
 Connected sets may not be closed sets

-[real-connected-is-interval] Connected sets of are intervals Proof by interval connected + optimal interval decomposition + number of intervals in optimal interval decomposition is disconnected
+[real_connected_is_interval] Connected sets of are intervals Proof by interval connected + optimal interval decomposition + number of intervals in optimal interval decomposition is disconnected

-[connected-imply-closure-connected] is a connected set ==> is a connected set
+[connected_imply_closure_connected] is a connected set ==> is a connected set

 Proof